jimasp/behave-vsc/README.md

 ## Troubleshooting
 This a pre-release undergoing active development.
 If you used a previous version of this extension, but you have issues with the latest version, then please rollback to the previous version via the vscode uninstall dropdown and raise an [issue](https://github.com/jimasp/behave-vsc/issues).
 Otherwise:
 - Does your project meet the [Project Requirements](#project-requirements) section above?
-- If you have set the `featuresPath` in extension settings, make sure it matches your behave configuration file.
+- If you have set the `featuresPath` in extension settings, make sure it matches the paths setting in your behave configuration file.
 - Have you tried _manually_ running the behave command that is logged in the Behave VSC output window?
 - If you are getting different results running all tests vs running a test separately, it's probably down to lack of test isolation.
 - Do you have the correct extension [settings](#extension-settings) for your project?
 Do you have runParallel turned on?
 Try turning it off.